Skip to contents

 #> [31] "wapo_pushpop"

 The set of colors that is probably of most interest is the SIEI recommended colors.
-As you may recall from the Data Visualization Style Guild, the SI team has created seven core colors:
+As you may recall from the Data Visualization Style Guide, the SI team has created nine core colors:

 # Any of these colors can be called by typing in the name of the color.